 Whatever floats your goat.

 Pixiebrook Farm is a small hobby farm dedicated to breeding conformationally correct, happy, healthy Nigerian Dwarf goats.
-We are Katie and Ellie, mom and daughter duo.
 We love our goats beyond measure!
 Our buyers are typically looking for pets, show or 4-H goats, or backyard milkers who are friendly and easy to handle, often with some fun colors or blue eyes.
 Luckily, many Nigerians have all these qualities in one package.

 We can’t imagine life without our goat buddies.
 We love relaxing with them, sitting with them, and watching them play.
 But we also love having the sweet, creamy milk Nigerians are known for, and we tend to breed for that high butterfat content that makes it worth keeping Nigerians over other breeds.
 We breed for ease of hand milking and milk stand manners (we have found this trait to be easily and by far the most heritable trait).
 It is NO fun to try to milk a goat that sits or kicks on the milk stand.
 If you want a milker that produces milk that tastes like a dream, has manners on the stand, and has soft, pliable, well-attached udders with large teats and open orifices, then we are on the same page.